 The Clinical Knowledge Requester shall send this parameter when mainSearchCriteria.v.ot is sent.
 This parameter indicates the human language of the text found in the mainSearchCriteria.v.ot parameter.

-The Clinical Knowledge Source may use this parameter to assist in interpretation of the mainSearchCriteria.v.ot parameter (e.g., to select appropriate language specific processing algorithms).
+The Clinical Knowledge Directory may use this parameter to assist in interpretation of the mainSearchCriteria.v.ot parameter (e.g., to select appropriate language specific processing algorithms).

 encounter.c.c